AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/developer/getting-started.md

 #### Content Author {#content-author}

 Content authors create and manage the content that is delivered headlessly by AEM.
-Content authors use AEM features such as Content Fragments and the Assets Console to manage their content.
+Content authors use AEM features such as Content Fragment editor and various consoles to manage their content.

 Content authors should keep in mind the following best practices.